Skip to main content

 Priority-Based Selectionโ€‹

-When multiple initial states exist, use priority to influence selection probability:
+When multiple initial states exist, use priority to influence selection probability in mock mode only:

 @State(initial = true, priority = 100) // Default priority

-In mock mode, states with higher priority are more likely to be selected.
+Mock Mode: States with higher priority are more likely to be selected using weighted random selection.

 Profile-Specific Initial Statesโ€‹